JustMakeItStudio/Minesweeper/README.md

-# Mine Sweeper Clone
+# Minesweeper Clone
 Build in Python 3.
-The aim is to recreate the legendary mine sweeper game.
+The aim is to recreate the legendary minesweeper game.
 This is a simpe clone.
 The tile rendering is given as a separate repository here:
 ```sh
 https://github.com/rocku0/Tile-renderer